Sunlighter/FrayedKnot/README.md

 Ropes are equatable and comparable (internally using `System.StringComparison.Ordinal`).
 This is provided by an implementation of `ITypeTraits<Rope>` which works with the `Sunlighter.TypeTraitsLib` library.
 The type traits also provide binary serialization, consistent with the traits for other types.

+**Note:** If you are using the new Builder in the Type Traits library, you should use the `Builder.Instance.AddTypeTraits` function to add the value of the `Rope.TypeTraits` property to the Builder before building anything.
+This will allow the builder to build type traits for types containing Ropes.

 There are utility functions in a static `RopeUtility` class to read a `Rope` from a `System.IO.TextReader` or a file, or to write a rope to a `System.IO.TextWriter` or a file.